Which city is cheaper, Alexandria or New Orleans?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both New Orleans and Alexandria.
-The music scene and the family-friendly experiences are the main draw to New Orleans this time of year.
+The city activities, the music scene, and the family-friendly experiences are the main draw to New Orleans this time of year.
+Furthermore, many travelers come to Alexandria for the small town charm and the family-friendly experiences.

 In July, New Orleans is generally around the same temperature as Alexandria.
-Temperatures in New Orleans average around 82°F (28°C), and Alexandria stays around 79°F (26°C).
+Daily temperatures in New Orleans average around 82°F (28°C), and Alexandria fluctuates around 79°F (26°C).

 People are often attracted to the plentiful sunshine in Alexandria this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives around the same amount of sunshine as Alexandria during summer.
 New Orleans gets 264 hours of sunny skies, while Alexandria receives 278 hours of full sun in the summer.